 [00:21:35] That's highly expressive.
 It's always specific, what's the difference between sales technology and sales enablement technology.
 And which podcast do you go on?

 [00:21:44]Heather Osgood: [00:21:44] Yeah, those are difficult conversations.
 I've had them.

 [00:21:47] Daniel Conn: [00:21:47] Isn't it.
-But that's happening every month more and more brands finding their way into this space.
+But that's happening every month, more and more brands finding their way into this space.
 I think the challenges for a lot of brands, and I think that this is where we try and be part of the solution.
-[00:22:00] There's many other companies that are trying to be part installation.
+[00:22:00] There are many other companies that are trying to be part of the installation.
 As I say, it's a really new industry still.
-It's been around a few years, but in terms of really getting going it's the last few years, that's when the curves really gone.
+It's been around a few years, but in terms of really getting going, it's the last few years that's when the curves are really gone.

 [00:22:13] So until you've got the real norms established, reliable third-party data established, the barriers to entry are going to be still a bit high for a lot of people, because at the end of the day, as you can't do one podcast and assess whether the podcast works for you.